Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 # Similarity Analysis of Contextual Word Representation Models
 With the instructions and code in this repo, you should be able to reproduce the content of the paper [Similarity Analysis of Contextual Word Representation Models](https://arxiv.org/pdf/2005.01172.pdf).
-I will focus on how to implement the output of the paper instead of how the idea in the paper is developed.
+I will focus on paper implementation instead of explanation.

-#1 Data Preparation
+#1.
+Data Preparation
-## 1.1 Find the data-set
 According to the authors, the data-set used in the paper is the development set of Penn Treebank data.
-You can obtain the raw data-set and preprocess using the `sanity_check.py` file.
+You can obtain the raw data-set and preprocess using the `sanity_check.py` file by the command `python3 sanity_check.py`.

+The general idea of the process is to make sure sentences in the output are newline delimited, and tokens are space-delimited.
+Moreover, the file also ensures that for the same sentence, the `sequence_length` by different NLP models is the same for the sake of matrix multiplication.

+The output of the file is `PennTreebank_develp_set.txt`, which is ready for generating representation files by different NLP models.

+#2.
+Generate representations of the original ELM model
+## 2.1 Environment setup
+The authors of the paper set up the environment by following the `Installation` part in this [repo](https://github.com/nelson-liu/contextual-repr-analysis).
+If you run into problems when doing the unit test by `py.test -v`, please make sure the package version is correct and it points to the Python in the environment instead of the system Python.
+If the package does not point to the Python in the environment, probably you have to edit the `$PATH` variable.

+## 2.2 Generate representations

+In the conda environment, you can obtain the representations of the original ELM model by running this command:

+`allennlp elmo ./PennTreebank_develp_set.txt elmo_original.hdf5 --all --weight-file https://s3-us-west-2.amazonaws.com/allennlp/models/elmo/2x4096_512_2048cnn_2xhighway/elmo_2x4096_512_2048cnn_2xhighway_weights.hdf5 --options-file https://s3-us-west-2.amazonaws.com/allennlp/models/elmo/2x4096_512_2048cnn_2xhighway/elmo_2x4096_512_2048cnn_2xhighway_options.json
+`where `elmo_original.hdf5` is the output file that stores the representations.
+The file format follows this [description](https://github.com/nelson-liu/contextual-repr-analysis#step-1-precomputing-the-word-representations).